 I had orthodontic treatment in the past.
 Why are my teeth crooked now?

 Unfortunately, most patients’ teeth will not simply remain straight after orthodontic treatment.
-Once you have undergone treatment, you have to follow directions and wear a dental aligner to maintain the results.
+Once you have undergone treatment, you must follow directions and wear a dental aligner to maintain the results.
 Failure to do this is the number reason for orthodontic relapse.
 Fortunately, Invisalign is a great solution for this.
-It straightens your teeth fairly quickly and the dentist fits you for an aligner to help maintain your straight teeth.
+It straightens your teeth fairly quickly, and the dentist fits you with an aligner to help maintain your straight teeth.